 The ENTIRE point of this concept is to rev the engine so hard that it couldn’t possibly run for any length of time before blowing a gasket.
 20 seconds seemed to work.
 And after 10 seconds of ‘rest’ (read: not dying), ya rev it right back up.
 Now what kind of numbers are we talking here?
 After testing the figure skaters, and trying it on stationary bikes (at speeds I can only imagine), the magic zone seemed to be 170% of VO2 max.

 Um… huh?
 How can something be more than the max?
-Well, here’s the quick version: Get the Watts you’re at during a VO2 max test, and then crank it quite a bit higher during the execution of the protocol.
+Well, here’s the quick version: Check your Watts during a VO2 max test, and then crank it quite a bit higher during the execution of the protocol.
 The goal is to aim for the equivalent of 170% of your max VO2.

 For the record, that’s seriously intense.
 It was a drill used for world-class athletes.
 And even then often introduced for only 3-4 rounds before eventually ramping up to the ultimate goal of 8 rounds.

 Now this is where the research was focused.
 The metabolic adaptations were as good (if not better) than the more traditional ‘aerobic’ stuff done for a much longer stretch at 70% VO2 max.
 So 4 minutes (well, 3:50) with off-the-chart effort in spurts was having the same outcome that folks were expecting from much longer sessions.
 That’s cool, right?

 (By the way, it was NEVER tested for fat loss… as that was never a concern for Tabata.
 Keep that in mind next time ya read the hype).